keycloak/keycloak-community/design/README.md

 Status can be one of (in order of maturity):

-* Research - Research notes / PoC
+* Notes - Research notes / PoC / WIP
 * Draft #N - Initial proposal should be "Draft #1".
 For every major update to the proposal the version should be increased
 * Final #N - Final means the implementation is completed and the proposal matches the implementation